Media strategy for

 Where this comes from.

-Agency-side leadership across holding companies, independents, and my own consulting practice.
+Agency-side leadership across holding companies, independents, and direct client partnerships.

 2025 – Present